GEO Scoring Categories

 Why it matters

 AI systems increasingly consider source authority when deciding what to cite.
-Clear authorship and organizational identity help establish trust.
+Clear authorship, credentials, and organizational identity help establish trust.

 8 Citability & Answer-Readiness